OptimistikSAS/OIBus/README.md

 * **Start** OIBus from source with `npm start`
 * You can compile OIBus on your appropriate distribution with `npm run build:win`, `npm run build:linux` or `npm run build:macos`.
 * You can start OIBus from its binaries with `npm run start:win`, `npm run start:linux` or `npm run start:macos`.

+A more complete developer guide is accessible on [our developer documentation](https://oibus.optimistik.com/docs/developer/).